Brazilian hip-hop

-Brazilian hip hop is a national music genre in Brazil.
+Brazilian hip-hop is a regional genre of hip-hop in Brazil.
 From its earliest days in the African-Brazilian communities of São Paulo and Rio de Janeiro, the genre has grown into a countrywide phenomena.
 Rappers, DJs, break dancers and graffiti artists are active across the complete spectrum of society blending Brazil's cultural heritage with American hip hop to form a contemporary musical fusion.

 History

 Precursors

 Many believe that even before the consolidation of the American hip hop scene, similar forms of rhythm and poetry were already manifesting in Brazil.
 The first form of poetic improvisation appeared in the northeast of the country (in the region of Teixeira, Paraíba) in the 19th century.
 Known as "repente" or "cantoria", it is a genre of Brazilian folk music practiced by a pair of singers known as repentistas who alternate themselves in the composition of improvised strophes following very strict patterns of metric, rhyme and thematic coherence.

-Also in 1964, the singer Jair Rodrigues released the song "Deixa Isso Pra Lá" ("Never Mind") which many consider to be the first rap song ever made in the country.
+Also in 1964, the singer Jair Rodrigues released the samba song "Deixa Isso Pra Lá" ("Never Mind") which many consider to be the first rap song ever made in the country.

 1970s and 1980s

 Brazilian hip hop has its origins in the Bailes Black (Black Parties) of the late 1970s where American funk and soul music was played.
 These events, which tens of thousands of people attended regularly, had become an important forum for the expression of African-Brazilian identity during the absence of democracy; the military had assumed power in 1964 and would remain in power until 1985.
 The Bailes Black were orientated towards playing American imports by artists such as James Brown, Funkadelic and Parliament.
 The influence of "Say It Loud – I'm Black and I'm Proud" by James Brown and the Civil Rights Movement is reflected in the names of the Brazilian Sound Teams (equivalent of the Jamaican Sound Systems): Black Power, Zimbabwe and Revolution of the Mind.
 The sound teams of the Bailes Black were soon providing opportunities for local master of ceremonies (MC) to take the stage and though the parties were still orientated towards American music they formed an important training ground for Brazilian rappers.

+Other early examples of Brazilian proto-rap include songs by Gerson King Combo.
+Known as one of the leading voices of the Black Rio movement in the 1970s, Gérson gained fame with tracks like "Mandamentos Black" (1977) and "Melô do Mão Branca" (1980), both of which have been cited by music historians as early expressions of rap-style vocal delivery in Brazilian music.
+He is considered one of the most important names in Black Brazilian music, alongside Tim Maia, Hyldon, and Cassiano.
+His fusion of funk, soul, and socially conscious lyrics helped pave the way for the evolution of the Brazilian hip hop.
+Unlike artists like Tim Maia, who mixed soul and funk with elements of samba and MPB, Gerson King Combo He did not fuse his music with Brazilian styles.